telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/fundamentals.md

           .Spinners(false) // disable the spinners
     )

-### Name
+### Setting the Name

-You must set the `Name` option of a Kendo UI server-side wrapper.
+You have to set the `Name` option of a Kendo UI server-side wrapper.
 The value will be used as the `id` and `name` HTML attributes&mdash;the `name` HTML attribute is set only for input widgets such as the DatePicker, NumericTextBox, DropDownList, etc. The `id` HTML attribute is used to initialize the Kendo UI widget.

 IDs (Names) of widgets should meet the requirements for valid HTML `ID` attributes.
 They should not contain spaces and special characters, and should start with a letter.